 Making our perfect pesto with a

-On the other hand, if you're in Rome and looking to make fettuccine Alfredo in a culturally appropriate way—or even if you're not in Rome and are at home instead, and still want to make Alfredo, but without any cream at all—then you'll want this recipe.
-All you need is pasta, a nice piece of young Parmigiano-Reggiano, and butter, and you're good to go.
+On the other hand, if you're in Rome and looking to make fettuccine Alfredo in a culturally appropriate way—or even if you're not in Rome and still want to make Alfredo but without any cream—then you'll want this recipe.
+All you need is pasta, a nice piece of young Parmigiano Reggiano, and butter, and you're good to go.

 What if you wanted to go even lighter?
 What if you wanted the creaminess of Alfredo, but with no dairy at all?
 Well, you turn to cauliflower—a cauliflower and cashew purée, to be exact.
 Sure, this may be vegan, and thus not really an Alfredo sauce at all, but it hits all the same notes: creamy, tangy, and delicious.

 This simple vegetarian dish of whole wheat fusilli uses both leaves and stems of Swiss chard, so nothing goes to waste.
 Its unexpected tartness comes from the citrusy Middle Eastern spice sumac.
-These days, it's getting easier to find sumac in the international aisle of your local supermarket, but depending on where you live, you might need to make a trip to a specialty store or Middle Eastern grocery, or order your sumac online.
+These days, it's getting easier to find sumac in the international aisle of your local supermarket, but depending on where you live, you might need to make a trip to a speciality grocery or order your sumac online.

 Nonvegetarian Pasta Recipes

-Ready to leave winter behind you?
-Celebrate the coming of warmer days by pairing fresh asparagus with heavy cream, Parmigiano-Reggiano, crispy prosciutto, and bright lemon.
+Ready to leave winter behind?
+Celebrate the coming of warmer days by pairing fresh asparagus with heavy cream, Parmigiano Reggiano, crispy prosciutto, and bright lemon.
 This dish takes only 20 minutes if you have store-bought gnocchi on hand, but making these simple ricotta gnocchi from scratch adds just another half hour to the process.